dnl-fm/md/README.md

 - GitLab/Gitea raw file URLs
 - Any URL ending in `.md` or `.markdown`

-> **Note:** Local `file://` URLs are not supported.
-Syntax highlighting and Mermaid diagrams are loaded from CDN, which is blocked on local files.
+> **Note:** Local `file://` URLs are not supported due to browser security restrictions.
 Use the MD desktop app for local markdown files.

 ---